Time signature: Examples

 The table below shows the characteristics of the most frequently used time signatures.

 Tempo giusto

 While changing the bottom number and keeping the top number fixed only formally changes notation, without changing meaning – 3/8, 3/4, 3/2, and 3/1 are all three beats to a meter, just noted with eighth notes, quarter notes, half notes, or whole notes – these conventionally imply different performance and different tempi.
 Conventionally, larger numbers in the bottom correspond to faster tempi and smaller numbers correspond to slower tempi.
 This convention is known as tempo giusto, and means that the tempo of each note remains in a narrower, "normal" range.
-For illustration, a quarter note might correspond to 60–120 bpm, a half note to 30–60 bpm, a whole note to 15–30 bpm, and an eighth note to 120–240 bpm; these are not strict, but show an example of "normal" ranges.
+For illustration, a quarter note might correspond to 60–120 bpm (quintuplet 75–150, triplet 90–180 and septuplet 105–210), a half note to 30–60 bpm (triplet 45–90), a whole note to 15–30 bpm, and an eighth note to 120–240 bpm; these are not strict, but show an example of "normal" ranges.